Savely Feinberg: Contributions

 The magistral ideas of Feinberg used in the developments of nuclear reactors can not be neglected.
-In 1958, he proposed the concept of Traveling wave reactor which is the nuclear reactor that could breed fuel within its core and he called it who called it a "breed-and-burn" reactor.
+In 1958, he proposed the concept of Traveling wave reactor which is the nuclear reactor that could breed fuel within its core and he was the one who coined the term "breed-and-burn" reactor.

 The Feinberg-Galanin method has been used for the calculation of the thermal utilization and thermal-flux fine structure of cluster-type fuel elements in liquid-moderated reactors such as light water reactors.